ehForwarderBot/ehForwarderBot/docs/telemetry.rst

     telemetry: I agree.

-To enable "full log" mode, append the following line to the config file:
+To enable "Exception log" mode, append the following line to the config file:

 .. code-block:: yaml